algorand/go-algorand/tools/block-generator/README.md

 > NOTE: Even in the steady state, we still expect fundamental deviations
 > from the configured distributions in the cases of apps.
 This is because
 > an app call may have associated group and inner transactions.
 For example,
-> if an app call requires 1 sibling asset call in it's group and has 2 inner payments, this single app call will generate 1 additional asset txn and 2 payment txns.
+> if an app call requires 1 sibling asset call in its group and has 2 inner payments, this single app call will generate 1 additional asset txn and 2 payment txns.